xylafur/cosc4315-hw2/README.md

 RUNNING THE BYTECODE VM
-    All of the vm files are in the folder "bytecode_stuff" simply run make and it compile virtual_machine.cpp into an executable called breader
+    All of the vm files are in the folder "bytecode_stuff" simply run make when inside the directory and it will compile virtual_machine.cpp into an executable called breader

-    to the VM on a bytecode binary:
+    to run the VM on a bytecode binary:
         ./breader bcode.bin

     to make custom bytecode files an editor is include called editor.py